Difference between credit ratings and Credit Scores Explained

 Credit Information bureaus maintain a repository of credit information of individual borrowers, offer comprehensive risk management tools, and provide lenders with portfolio reviews of borrowers that help them study a borrower’s behaviour and past or existing relationships with multiple lenders.

-It is considered that the higher scores in the report, the chances of default is less.
+It is considered that the higher the scores in the report, the chances of default is less.
 Generally, most of the banks accept a CIBIL TransUnion score of 750 and above level good for lending in the earlier version of scoring).
 Scores in the range of 300 to 600 are always considered being a risky proposal by the lender, as it indicates the past credit history of the borrower is bad.
 Since the chances of default are higher, in most cases, the credit proposals received from such borrowers are rejected by financial institutions without further process.
 However, the cut-off credit scoring for eligibility for loans may vary from bank to bank depending upon the individual bank’s loan policy.

 To know how the credit score is calculated click credit score